skyekshi/skyekshi.github.io/_posts/2024-06-27-Efficient-fine-tuning-methods-for-large-language-model.md

 #### Memory Efficient Zeroth Order Optimization (Malladi et al., 2023)

-In this work, they propose a memory-efficient zeroth-order optimizer (MeZO), adapting the classical ZO-SGD method to operate in place, thereby fine-tuning LLMs with the same memory as inference.
+As the classical optimization (e.g. SGD) necessitate extra memories to store the backpropogation intermidate values and the gradient results.
+In this work, they propose a memory-efficient zeroth-order optimizer (MeZO), adapting the classical ZO-SGD method to operate in place to avoid backpropogation and gradient saving, thereby fine-tuning LLMs with the same memories as inference.

 The ZO-SGD utilizes Simultaneous Perturbation Stochastic Approximation (SPSA).
 This optimization algorithm is a systematic process that iteratively adjusts the parameters from an initial guess to values that enhance the objective function.